in

 If you prefer painting on your Adirondack chairs with brushes, this may be the paint brand for you.
 It’s also mess free and ensures that you aren’t wasting too much of the material during the paint process.
 They can also come in a lot of color options for you.

 It’s key feature is its one-step technique.
-With this paint type, there’s no need to sand nor prime the surfaces before the application.
+With this paint type, there’s no need to sand or prime the surfaces before the application.
 This makes it perfect for DIYers who aren’t really all that technical in the first place.
 It can provide protection from mildew, rust, mold, extreme temperature, and other damaging variables that the elements might throw in.

-How Do You Waterproof An Adirondack Chair?
+How Do You Waterproof A Chair?

-A rainbow colored row of adirondack chairs on a sunny vacation beachYou’ll definitely be able to save a lot of money if you go through the trouble of weatherproofing your Adirondack chairs at home.
+You’ll definitely be able to save a lot of money if you go through the trouble of weatherproofing your Adirondack chairs at home.

 Outdoor Deck Stain

-Two empty wood adirondack chairs sit on grass overlooking the mountainsMake sure that you sand the Adirondack chairs down until you get to the bare wood.
+Make sure that you sand the Adirondack chairs down until you get to the bare wood.
 Wear a protective mask to keep yourself from inhaling the dust particles.
 Seal any exposed wood grain surfaces with an outdoor seal such as Thompson’s WaterSeal.

-For Metal Adirondack Chairs
+For Metal Chairs

 Sand off as much paint and rust as you possibly can.
 Using an oil based primer such as Rust Oleum’s Rusty Metal Spray Primer, treat the entire metal Adirondack chair.
 This will bind to the rust, prevent corrosion, and overall create a smooth and paintable surface.